RooyyDoe/browser-technologies-2021/README.md

 </details>

 <details>
-  <summary>This is the interface for the Judge A game</summary>
+  <summary>This is the interface for the 'Judge A game'</summary>

   <img src="https://user-images.githubusercontent.com/40355914/111488162-4b3b5f80-8739-11eb-9996-f8bd5bbde1c8.jpeg" width="250" height="auto" />

-  The last part of my survey I will be asking a user to give there opinion about a game they can choose from a dropdown.
+  The last part of my survey I will be asking the user's opinion about a game of their choice with the use of a dropdown menu.

    **Form questions:**
   - Choose a game: (Dropdown list)